Qualified Charitable Distributions (QCDs)

 Total IRA Distributions are reported on line 4a of your 1040 tax form.
 On line 4b, the Taxable Amount is reported, less the value of any QCDs.

-*Be sure to enter "QCD" next to Line 4b
+*Be sure to enter or check "QCD" next to Line 4b

 The total IRA Distributions (line 4a) will come from your 1099R.
-Importantly, QCD amounts are not specifically identified in the 1099R – these values are self-reported.
+Importantly, QCD amounts may not be specifically identified in the 1099R – these values are self-reported.

 What sort of documentation does Main Street Retirement provide for me?